Meme1079/NoteSkin-Selector-Remaster/README.md

      - Added an `api` folder to group: `classes`, `libraries`, and `modules` for convenient sake.

 > [!NOTE]
 > The Noteskin Debug State is temporarily removed for reasons.
 Because I wanna rush it out becuase it has been almost a year without an update.
 And making an editor is the most hardest part, so cut me some slack here.
-This will be re-added back in the version 3.0.0.
+This will be re-added back in v3.0.0.

 ***